Complaint Policies

 A member of the general public considering a complaint in encouraged to seek an explanation from a College official.
 After being provided with an explanation, the individual may seek a resolution to the matter.
 If the matter is not resolved informally, the individual may proceed with a formal complaint using the following procedure:

-1. Obtain a General Public Complaint Form, also available from the Office of the President, Building B, Room 207.
+1. Obtain a General Public Complaint Form available from the Office of the President, Building B, Room 207 or at General Public Complaint Form

 2. Complete the General Public Complaint Form and submit it in person or electronically to the Executive Assistant in the Office of the President who will then forward it to the appropriate member of the President’s Cabinet.